rgwilton/draft-yp-observability/draft-wilton-netconf-yp-observability.md

 YANG-Push is a key part of these architectures, but through experience of implementing YANG-Push specifically for the use cases described in the above architecture documents, it became clear that there are aspects of YANG-Push that are not optimal for these use cases for neither producer or consumer, particular as they relate to operational data.

-For the consumer of the telemetry data, there is a requirement to associate a schema with the provided data.
-It is much more helpful for the schema to be associated with the individual messages rather than at the root of the operational datastore.
-As such, it is helpful for the encoded instance data to be rooted at the subscription path rather than at the schema root of the operational datastore.

 ## Complexities in Modelling the Operational State Datastore

-The YANG abstraction of a single datastore of related consistent data works very well for configuration that has a strong requirement to be self consistent, and that is always updated, and validated, in a transactional way.
+The YANG abstraction of a single datastore of related consistent data works very well for a configuration that has a strong requirement to be self consistent, and that is always updated, and validated, in a transactional way.
 But for producers of telemetry data, the YANG abstraction of a single operational datastore is not really possible for devices managing a non-trivial quantity of operational data.

 Some systems may store their operational data in a single logical database, yet it is less likely that the operational data can always be updated in a transactional way, and often for memory efficiency reasons such a database does not store individual leaves, but instead semi-consistent records of data at a container or list entry level.